Embedded Computing

 Support is very responsive and provided through the Segger forum.

-I've added support for debugging against the Adafruit Feather M0, Adafruit Feather nRF52, Arduino Due, Arduino Primo Core boards with the Segger J-Link to embedXcode+.
+I've explored debugging against the Adafruit Feather M0, Adafruit Feather nRF52, Arduino Due, Arduino Primo Core boards with the Segger J-Link.

 Picture